 To be clear, I don’t think there’s anything wrong with taking advantage of medical advancements.
 We have a pediatrician we love, our third daughter was delivered by emergency c-section and I highly respect the medical professionals I know (and even those I don’t!).

 That said, when a simpler solution is available, I think it’s wise to take advantage of it.
-Herbal remedies — when used properly — generally have less side effects.
+Herbal remedies or natural medicine — when used properly — generally have fewer side effects.
 And they’re often (but not always!) cheaper.
 As an added bonus, they’re definitely better for the environment as well.

 I’m really excited to share some of the things I’m learning with you, but before I get into what our natural medicine cabinet looks like, let me tell you a bit about our story:

-However, before her first birthday, the FDA changed their recommendation to say that over-the-counter medicines should not be given to children under 6 years old.
+However, before her first birthday, the FDA changed its recommendation to say that over-the-counter medicines should not be given to children under 6 years old.

 To be honest, I balked at first.
 I remembered having Triaminic as a kid, and I wasn’t about to withhold relief from my children when they were sick.